-Among my strengths as an identity designer are an ability to create a wide range of concepts in a short time, guiding clients from nonprofits to start-ups and corporations through the design process to unique and successful conclusions.
+Among my strengths as a designer are an ability to create a wide range of concepts in a short time, guiding clients from nonprofits to start-ups and corporations through the design process to unique and successful conclusions.
 My illustration styles are varied to accommodate the needs of each project while offering a wide range of concepts not limited to one visual style.

 In 2012 my brother Rick and I founded XOAB, a kickstarter-funded, design-centric fashion startup with an emphasis on using technology to support US-based manufacturing with a small batch manufacturing model and online distribution.